Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Adjust Your Loft

-Before even thinking about your swing, first check your golf club.
+Before even thinking about your swing, first check the loft of your golf club.
 While your golf swing is important, not having the right equipment setup will make things much harder.

 Hit Up on the Ball